Be part of something big. Not just acres and acres of New York City’s most vibrant and energetic waterfront, but also of the park community.

 Spring Spruce Up & Cutback Volunteers enjoy the outdoors and getting their hands dirty as they help prepare the park for a new growing season.
 Volunteers, with various levels of experience, support BBP Gardeners by cutting back overwintered grasses and perennials, removing winter debris, and helping tidy up the planting beds.
 Shifts are scheduled on Saturday, March 18, Thursday, March 30, and Monday, April 3, from 9 am – 12 pm.
 To participate and get details on the meeting location, please register in advance.
 Volunteers can register here.

 Groups with 10 members or less are welcome to join our Spring Spruce Up & Cutback sessions.
 Space is limited.
 Please contact Volunteer Manager, Karla Osorio-Perez at email@example.com.

 Join this dedicated corps of volunteers who keep Brooklyn Bridge Park healthy and beautiful.
 The Green Team is a weekly volunteer group that provides essential horticultural care to the park.
 Weekly projects may include planting, mulching, or removing invasive plants.
-Children are welcome to volunteer with a parent or guardian; volunteers under 18 must submit the Conservancy’s Parental Consent form.
+Families are welcome to join us.
+Volunteers under 18 must submit the Conservancy’s waiver; volunteers 16 years old or younger must be accompanied by a parent or guardian.
 The Green Team meets every Saturday, 10 AM - 12 PM from May - October.